alanmitchell/archive-upload/README.md

 Script to compress, archive and upload data files to AWS S3.
 The project that inspired creation of this script was a project to record electric utility powerhouse data (e.g. voltage, frequency, power) using a Raspberry Pi.
-The data collection script recorded measurement values in CSV data files and recorded application error and other logged information into text log files.
+The data collection script records measurement values in CSV data files and records application error and other logged information into text log files.
 This script then compresses those files, stores them locally on the Pi in archive directories and also uploads the files to an AWS S3 bucket.